 Who is able to take part in the Try-Athlon?

-All children ages 6 and up are welcome to register for this event with the support of their classroom or school-based teacher.
+All Parkland School Division students ages 5 and up are welcome to register for this event with the support of their classroom or school-based teacher.

 Are there any additional fees outside of the $30 registration fee?

-Participants are responsible for gathering their own race kit and ensuring that their race kit is dropped off at the Tri-Leisure Centre (north gym) on a date to be determined.
+Participants are responsible for gathering their own race kit and ensuring that their race kit is dropped off at the Tri-Leisure Centre (north gym) on June 8, 2017.